 Sag Harbor Historical Society, established in 1985, works to preserve historic buildings and sites in the village.
 The Society’s headquarters are located in the Annie Cooper Boyd House on Main Street in Sag Harbor which dates back to the 18th century.

 Sag Harbor’s Hooke Sculpture Gallery, founded by Robert and David Hooke in November 2009.

 The Old Whalers’ Church (Presbyterian) date from 1844 is one of the famous historic structures in the village, and the Sag Harbor Whaling and Historical Museum contains relics of that industry.
 The Museum shop is located in the center of the building with the perfect view of the spiral staircase and magnificent internal dome.
 It sells variety of collectable items such as finest gifts for adults including a unique collection of original as well as replicated, scrimshaw.

-The Herald was published in 1791, the Long Island’s first newspaper.
-The schools in Sag Harbor are also great and offer quality education.
+The Long Island Herald was first published in 1791, and was Long Island’s first newspaper.
+It was once thought to be published from the Annie Cooper Boyd House but research has proven that it was likely published from a building across the street from the Annie Cooper Boyd House which is now the The Sag Harbor Historical Society.
+The schools in Sag Harbor are great and offer quality education.
 The Sag Harbor Union Free School District in partnership with all members of the community have a mission to provide students with a safe, child-centered environment which nurtures personal, academic and creative excellence.